 The power of a clear direction statement

 Research repeatedly demonstrates the value of a clear and well communicated statement of direction.
 It also shows that, with few exceptions, the risk of under-performance and failure increases when direction is unclear.
 Yet, it is surprising how often organisations and their operating units don’t have, or don’t publicise (even internally), this type of statement.
+The 6Ps of Strategy Planning makes this task a lot easier to achieve.

 Instead of using the much debated (and often maligned) terms Mission and Vision, we chose the term Purpose.
 Why are we here?
 Why do we exist?
 People get it instantly!
 There’s no need for a lengthy definition.
 It’s a very easy concept to grasp.
 Once you’re clear on your Purpose (and that’s worth debating and revisiting from time to time), it becomes the ultimate test of everything you do.